[LUM#21] Fred, age 7: “Why are we cutting down trees in the forest?”

 to allow light to reach the ground and young seedlings to grow.

-When they are too close to each other, it is necessary to remove some of them
+When trees are too close together, it is necessary to remove some of them

-so that those that remain do not lack water, light, and nutrients.
+so that the remaining ones do not lack water, light, and nutrients.
 And

-in the event of a fire, maintaining a certain space between trees will prevent the fire
+in the event of a fire, maintaining a certain amount of space between the trees will prevent the fire

 from spreading too quickly.
 In this case, those that are twisted or damaged

 are often cut down.
-This way, the taller, straighter trees will be the parents of
+Thus, the taller, straighter trees will be the parents of

 future generations.

 diseases.
-These are often used by residents of neighboring villages as
+These are often used by residents of nearby villages as

 fuel to light their fireplaces.
-Other times, they are shredded and
+Other times, they are chipped and

-turned into planks or briquettes, or the chips are simply left
+turned into planks or briquettes, or the wood chips are simply left

-in the forest so that the nutrients return to the soil and the remaining trees
+in the forest so that nutrients return to the soil and the remaining trees

-grow healthily.
+grow healthy.
 Finally, sometimes trees must be cut down for

 the good of the entire forest.